The Indian Caste System

-In order to secure their status, the Aryans resolved some social and religious rules which, allowed only them to be the priests, warriors and the businessmen of the society.
+In order to secure their status, the Aryans resolved some social and religious rules which, allowed only them to be priests, warriors, and the businessmen of the society.
 For example, take Maharashtra.
 Maharashtra is in west India.
 This region is known by this name for hundreds of years.
 Many think that the meaning of the name Maharashtra is in its name, Great Land.
 But there are some who claim that the name, Maharashtra, is derived from the Jat called Mahar who are considered to be the original people of this region.
 In the caste hierarchy, the dark-skinned Mahars were outcasts.
 The skin color was an important factor in the caste system.
 The meaning of the word “Varna” is not class or status but skin color.